manju-me/Youtube-Video-Downloader/README.md

-## Contributing
+## Contributing :thumbsup:
 Pull requests are Always welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change :wave:.